Coconut Pumpkin Bundt Cake with Coconut Caramel

 - Let the caramel cool for a few hours until it is a thick pouring consistency.

-Tip – I highly recommend making the caramel a day in advance if you want to use it immediately on the cake.
+Pro tip – I highly recommend making the caramel a day in advance if you want to use it immediately on the cake.

 Glaze

-- Pour the caramel over the cooled cake making sure to cover the top completely.
+- Pour the caramel over the cooled cake, making sure to cover the top completely.
 Serve any extra along with the cake.

 Frequently asked questions